stfxecutables/model_variance/drafts/details.md

     - [Repeat EC Ranges](#repeat-ec-ranges)

-# Paper Approach

 # Overview

-I examine variance in classifier *performance* and performance *consistency* (collectively, "model / classifier variance") due to "small" perturbations that can occur in various aspects of the typical tune-train-evaluate analysis pipeline.
+I examine variance in classifier *performance* (e.g. accuracy) and performance *consistency* (e.g. metrics describing the similarity of model predictions)—collectively, "model / classifier variance"—due to "small" perturbations that can occur in various aspects of the typical tune-train-evaluate analysis pipeline.
 This is done by implementing a number of *training perturbation schemes* which may operate on the training data values, training hyperparameter (hparam) values, or which simply impact which training samples are selected.
 So for example, an hparam perturbation scheme randomly alters the training hparams in some way.

 The primary unit of analysis in this study is the **repeat**.
 A repeat is a collection of 10 **runs** wherein each run shares the same *test set*, but where